-As you can see from the photo above-our plants are huge this summer.
-I think it must be the chicken litter-as well as the extra rain we've been getting.
+Our plants are huge this summer.
+I think it must be the chicken litter-as well as the extra rain we’ve been getting.

 I ask Pap and Granny if their parents grew yellow squash when they were kids.
 Granny said the state took their garden to build the new 4-lane, and she couldn’t remember what her mother planted before that.

 Pap said-they grew a different kind of squash.
 By his description-I’d guess it was a Cushaw.
 He remembered it lasted longer than yellow squash, was a light orange tan color and seemed tougher like a pumpkin.
 His mother cubed it then fried it with sugar and water-kinda like sweet potatoes.